r0kk3rz/droid-config-f5321/sparse/boot/extracting-README.txt

 = WINDOWS 7/8/10 =

-Right click the downloaded file and select Extract.
+Right click the downloaded file and select "Extract All..." then select directory where you want to extract the content and click Extract.

 = Linux =